Honestly, to find true happiness in a post-pandemic world is mostly about understanding the three scientific truths

 • Tip: However, remember to make each hug last for at least 20 seconds.
 That’s the right duration, as per science, to make someone and yourself happier by hugging, any day.Hugs for at least 20 seconds each releases oxytocin, the cuddle molecule – to make your day happy!
 Click To Tweet

 This insight comes from many studies on the French and Mediterranean eating patterns which form the basis of their healthy hearts.

-The fourth-last happiness activity on our list here, without which a lot of what you did for your day of happiness would pass by without any meaning: Express gratitude.
+Without this activity, a lot of what you did for finding your true happiness would pass by without a meaning: Expressing gratitude.

 In his book Even Happier, the author Tal Ben-Shahar, PhD, writes,